baoqianyue/baoqianyue.github.io/index.md

 My current research lies in Multi-Modality Understanding and Video Analysis.
 My research areas involve:

 - **Video Analysis:** video anomaly detection, action recognition, video captioning
+- **Multimodal Analysis:** multimedia event extraction

 ## News

+- **[May.
+2024]** Our paper about multimedia event extraction is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), Congrats to Yang!
 - **[Mar.
 2024]** Our paper about causal inference is accepted by IEEE Transactions on Multimedia (TMM), Congrats to Yang!
 - **[Jul.
 2022]** My first paper about video anomaly detection is accepted by ACM MM 2022.